 Similarly, if you collected leads via an assessment, follow up with the folks whose answers lead you to believe that they are ready to become customers.

-When choosing a quiz builder, find one that comes equipped with email marketing tools or that integrates with email marketing services.
+When choosing a quiz builder, find one that comes equipped with email marketing tools or that integrates with email marketing providers.
 This will make the process of building a list and emailing participants much smoother.

 If your quiz was a simple Instagram post displaying one question, don’t forget to post the answer!
 Part of the magic of social media is the organic engagement between your fans and your brand.